y-yagi/test-recorder/README.md

 ## Limitations

-Currently, this gem only supports a Chrome headless.
+Currently, this gem only supports a Headless Chrome.

 ## Usage